Financial Aid & Scholarships

 The School of Education offers competitive, merit-based graduate assistantships to support doctoral students and enrich their learning, research and teaching experiences.
 Incoming students, please include the application as part of your full application.
 For current students, please complete the form and submit it to the Graduate Office on the second floor of Oliver Hall.

 Grant funding for specialized projects at times includes funding for graduate assistantships.
 A graduate assistant usually receives money toward things such as tuition, fees and a stipend, in exchange for work.
-To apply for these positions, students should review the listing of opportunities on the Funding Opportunities page, and contact the lead faculty to review the requirements.
+To apply for these positions, students should review the listing of opportunities on the Grant Funded Programs page, and contact the lead faculty to review the requirements.

 The School of Education provides hourly wage employment for undergraduate and graduate students.
 Pay is based on the federal minimum wage standards, but can vary depending on job requirements or the skill and experience levels of the student applicant.
 Positions available range from office receptionist to research assistant.
 The supervisor will work with the student employee to arrange a schedule that will allow for a reasonable course load during the day.